Standard Operating Procedures (SOPs): a must for craft breweries.

 An SOP is a plan and procedure document with step-by-step instructions to help employees carry out routine operations.
 In the crowded craft beer market, having operational checkpoints is vital to your breweries growth.

-According to a recent release from the Brewers Association, “2018 is on pace to have the highest number of brewery openings and closings to date.
-However, even as breweries close, openings continue to outpace the numbers that shutter.
+According to a release from the Brewers Association, “2018 is on pace to have the highest number of brewery openings and closings to date.”
+Since 2018, openings continue to outpace the numbers that shutter.
 New players looking to enter the space should be aware of the constructs of the current landscape, work to differentiate themselves and need to make quality beer to succeed.”

-At the 2017 Southern Brewers Conference, Chris Going and team, of Mill Creek Brewing Company shared their story on surviving year-one as a startup brewery.
+At a past Southern Brewers Conference, Chris Going and team, of Mill Creek Brewing Company shared their story on surviving year-one as a startup brewery.
 During that time, Chris and his team had a few words of advice to note based on their experience.

 Mill Creek Brewing opened in May of 2016 and produced 1,300 BBL in their first calendar year.
 Chris and the team understood the already crowded and growing market was bound to be somewhat of an uphill battle.
 Beer is crowded, and the competition continuously creates crowded spaces as well.
 As a startup, Chris’ primary concern was figuring out how to get beer into people’s hands in the most convenient way.